datFunc/datFunc.github.io/btn/README.md

 # BTN Next
 A Modern Stylesheet for BTN.
-This stylesheet was developed and designed by PuNkFuSe, but Starblaster100 took the initiative to develope the initial version (kudos)
+This stylesheet was developed and designed by PuNkFuSe, but Starblaster100 took the initiative to develop the initial version (kudos)

 ## BTN Next
 #### Features